mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 ### Exception Handling

 The place that most .NET Developers will run into 'stack traces' is when dealing with exceptions.
-I originally intended to also describe 'exception handling' as part of this post, but then I opened up [/src/vm/exceptionhandling.cpp](https://github.com/dotnet/coreclr/blob/master/src/vm/exceptionhandling.cpp) and saw that it contained **over 7,000** lines of code!!
+I originally intended to also describe 'exception handling' here, but then I opened up [/src/vm/exceptionhandling.cpp](https://github.com/dotnet/coreclr/blob/master/src/vm/exceptionhandling.cpp) and saw that it contained **over 7,000** lines of code!!
 So I decided that it can wait for a future post 😁.

 However, if you want to learn more about the 'internals' I really recommend Chris Brumme's post [The Exception Model](https://blogs.msdn.microsoft.com/cbrumme/2003/10/01/the-exception-model/) (2003) which is the definitive guide on the topic (also see his [Channel9 Videos](https://channel9.msdn.com/Search?term=Christopher%20Brumme&lang-en=true)) and as always, the 'BotR' chapter ['What Every (*Runtime*) Dev needs to Know About Exceptions in the Runtime'](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/exceptions.md) is well worth a read.